shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 * Create a DNS entry pointing to your S3 proxy, depending upon whether public or private
   * Private S3 proxy (default):
     * Go to the [EC2 Load Balancers dashboard](https://console.aws.amazon.com/ec2/home?#LoadBalancers), select your S3 proxy's ALB and make a note of the DNS name
-    * Add a DNS CNAME record pointing to the DNS name of the ALB.
-Eg. `s3-proxy.mystudio.com.
+    * Add a DNS CNAME record pointing to the DNS name of the ALB Eg. `s3-proxy.mystudio.com.
 300 IN CNAME s3proxy-12R1MXX0MFFAV-2025360147.us-east-1.elb.amazonaws.com.`
   * Public S3 proxy:
     * Go to the [AWS Global Accelerator dashboard](https://console.aws.amazon.com/ec2/v2/home?#GlobalAcceleratorDashboard:) and make a note of the DNS name associated with your S3 proxy's accelerator
-    * Add a DNS CNAME record pointing to the DNS name of the Global Accelerator.
-Eg. `s3-proxy.mystudio.com.
+    * Add a DNS CNAME record pointing to the DNS name of the Global Accelerator Eg. `s3-proxy.mystudio.com.
 300 IN CNAME a48a2a8de7cfd28d3.awsglobalaccelerator.com.`
 * Obtain an SSL certificate for your chosen URL, we recommend using [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) for this
 * Configure HTTPS for the S3 proxy by adding a new HTTPS listener to the AWS ALB
   * Go to the [EC2 Load Balancers dashboard](https://console.aws.amazon.com/ec2/home?#LoadBalancers), select your S3 proxy's ALB and click on the Listeners tab